Sizwe780/azora-os/services/azora-ledger/README.md

 Azora Ledger represents a revolutionary advancement in blockchain and ledger technology - **Africa's First Proof of Compliance Cryptographic AI Ledger**.
 This is not just another cryptocurrency system; it's a comprehensive data center ledger software that serves as the most advanced, secure, and intelligent ledger system in the world.

+## Latest Advancement: Ledger-Backed System

+The Azora Ledger has been fully certified with a robust, **ledger-backed system using Node.js, Express, and Prisma with PostgreSQL**.
+This addresses the critical gap between prototype and production-ready financial assets by providing:

+- **Database Schema**: Complete ledger for users, wallets, and transactions
+- **Atomic Services**: Ensures balance and transaction log are always in sync
+- **API Endpoints**: Instant withdrawal, minting, balance checks, and Proof of Reserve
+- **Production Ready**: Immutable audit trail and financial-grade reliability

 ## Core Innovation: Proof of Compliance

 Unlike traditional Proof of Work or Proof of Stake systems, Azora Ledger implements **Proof of Compliance** - where the value and security of the ledger is directly tied to compliance data, regulatory adherence, and information value.
 The system creates a beautiful symbiotic relationship between: